Building a powerful

 Begin by assessing the themes that you’ve identified through your reflections.
 Those that you adopt in your legacy statement should be aspirational, achievable, and reflect the things that matter most to you.
 So, discard any that don’t really enthuse you, or that you don’t wholeheartedly believe in.

 Then, present the remaining ideas in a way that clearly shows why they are important to you.
-Do this in any way you see fit.
-It could be an essay, a list of single words, short phrases, short stories, pictures, pictograms, or diagrams, for example.
+Do this however you see fit.
+It could be an essay, a list of single words, short phrases, short stories, pictures, pictograms, or diagrams.

 You may want to set a limit on the time it takes you to make an impression on those around you.
 Studies show that, on average, non-public sector employees in the U.S. stay in their jobs for just over four years, so setting yourself a deadline can help you to do something that’s both meaningful and achievable.
 You don’t have to look decades into the future.